Prokopp/the-free-hive-book/the-free-hive-book.md

 ##SELECT ...
 SORT BY ...##

 I cases where you only want to approximate the order or investigate the data the `SORT BY` statement can be used.
-It sorts the data only in each reducer and not globaly.
+It sorts the data only in each reducer and not globally.
 That can be much faster for large data sets.

 ```sql
 SELECT `country_name`, `2011` AS trade_2011 FROM wdi WHERE